zeromq/netmq/docs/routerDealer.md

 Time for an example.
 The best way to think of this example is summarized in the bullet points below

 + There is one server.
-Which is a <code>RouterSocket</code>.
-Where the <code>RouterSocket</code>, will use the incoming clients socket (<code>DealerSocket</code>) identity, to work out how to route back the response message to the correct client socket
+Which is a `RouterSocket`.
+Where the `RouterSocket`, will use the incoming clients socket (`DealerSocket`) identity, to work out how to route back the response message to the correct client socket
 + There are multiple clients created, each in its own thread.
-These clients are <code>DealerSocket</code>(s).
-The client socket will provide a fixed identity, such that the server (<code>RouterSocket</code>) wille be able to use the identity supplied to correctly route back messages for this client
+These clients are `DealerSocket`(s).
+The client socket will provide a fixed identity, such that the server (`RouterSocket`) wille be able to use the identity supplied to correctly route back messages for this client

 Ok so that is the overview, what does the code look like, lets see: